tylerthibault/Locus-Inspiratus/src/site/notes/600 Coding/Security/Notes/cybersec - 01 - Foundations of Cybersecurity.md

 > [[600 Coding/Security/Notes/CyberSec - Playbooks\|CyberSec - Playbooks]] are a list of how to go through a certain detection, and what the analyst needs to look at in order to investigate those incidents.

 > [!definition] Compliance
-**Compliance** is the process of adhering to internal standards and external regulations and enables organizations to avoid fines and security breaches.
+**[[600 Coding/Security/Notes/cybersec - Compliance\|cybersec - Compliance]]** is the process of adhering to internal standards and external regulations and enables organizations to avoid fines and security breaches.

 > [!definition] Security frameworks
 **Security frameworks** are guidelines used for building plans to help mitigate risks and threats to data and privacy.